s7evinkelevra/Agent-Model/readme.md

   - Fitness (0 to 1)
   - Fitness increment steps -> host generation time = fitness increment step * parasite generation time (1)
     - Fitness increment value = 1/increment steps
-  - Relative fitness: proportion of surviving/dying hosts each generation
-    - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 need to produce on offspring each (2 gametes per host)
+  - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 need to produce on offspring each (2 gametes)
   - Age
-  - Mutation rate

 ##### Rules
-  - Each Host can be infected once by one (-> or maybe multiple?) parasite each generation
-    - Whether is host is resistent or susceptible is determined by the relative fitness (fittest x% of all hosts are resistent, rest is susceptible)
   - If the host is resistent to an infection, fitness is increased by the fitness increment value
   - if the host susceptible to an infection, fitness is reduced by the fitness increment value
   - If fitness is less or equal zero, the host dies and is removed from the pool of hosts
-  - If fitness is greater than one:
+  - If fitness is greater than one, the host reproduces with another host according to the reproduction regime and produces offspring with an inital fitness of the fitness increment value
-    1. The host will produces two gametes with one allele each
-    2. Determine if mutation occurs and apply it
-    3. Gametes of all reproducing hosts fuse according to the reproduction regieme

 #### Parasite

 The parasite is a haploid organsism that reproduces clonally.
-The parasites haplotype (single locus/single allele) represents its peptidome as a 2D coordinate on the epitope/paratope space.
-Fitness, as with the host, is relative.
+The parasites haplotype represents its peptidome

-##### Properties
-  - Haplotype
-  - Relative fitness: proportion of surviving/dying hosts each generation
-    - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 need to produce on offspring each (2 gametes per host)
-  - Age
-  - Mutation rate

-##### Rules
-  - Each Parasite infects a single host each generation
-  - Fitness is sorted and fittest proportion, according to the relative fitness property, survives.
-All others die.
-  - The surviving fraction reproduces clonally, with mutation when applicable, such that the population size is restored (i.e. as many parsites reproduce as have died)

 ### Infection regime